Spotlight: Three More Weeks Until #AGS17 CME/CE Closes!

 Did you attend #AGS17?
 Log into the registration portal to view your account and apply for CME/CE credits.
 Don't forget to complete your evaluations before the portal closes on Thurs., Aug.
 31!

 Here's What's Trending on MyAGSOnline

-Congratulations to this week's most active members: Lynn Wilson, DO; Delia Takagi, MD; Jessica Steinberger; and Ellen Flaherty, PhD, APRN, AGSF.
+Congratulations to this week's most active members: Lynn Wilson, DO; Delia Takagi, MD; Randy Davidoff; and Belinda Setters, MD, AGSF.
+Thank you for your contributions!